aditya-marathe/minos-dst/README.md

 ## Current Objectives

-1. Open MicroDST files in Python using Uproot.
+1. ~~Open MicroDST files in Python using Uproot.~~
 2. Create initial plots using the opened data.
+3. Understand the event variables / column names.

 ## Future Objectives